 The bottom line: Making more milk makes you more profitable.

-1. Optimize reproduction — Recent reports show that energy-corrected milk production is positively correlated with 21-day pregnancy rates, as well as profitability.1 Use a high-conception fertility synchronization program to help increase the number of cows that become pregnant at first service with fixed-timed artificial insemination.
+Consider these three opportunities to make more milk and, in turn, increase your dairy’s profit potential: 1.
+Optimize reproduction — Recent reports show that energy-corrected milk production is positively correlated with 21-day pregnancy rates, as well as profitability.1 Use a high-conception fertility synchronization program to help increase the number of cows that become pregnant at first service with fixed-timed artificial insemination.

 2. Reduce somatic cell counts — Cows with a high SCC (greater than 200,000 cells/mL) can experience a loss of 576 pounds of milk.2 To reduce somatic cell counts, start by monitoring first-test SCC data from your most recent Dairy Herd Improvement test records.
 Then work closely with your veterinarian to establish best practices for culturing, record-keeping, hygiene, parlor management and employee training.
 Your prevention efforts can help achieve more milk for your dairy.